devnich/python-programming/README.md

     print('grade is A')
 ```

-## Use conditionals in a loop to "evolve" the values of variables
+## Use conditionals in a loop to “evolve” the values of variables

 ``` python
 velocity = 10.0